jamescridland/podcastnamespace.org/tag-transcript.md

 ## Objections

-_"On-device captioning exists on many operating systems"_ or _"It's easy for podcast apps to automatically transcribe audio on demand"_ : true, but automated transcripts are not 100% accurate, and may open up podcasters or app developers to legal challenge.
+_"On-device captioning exists on many operating systems"_ or _"Podcast apps can automatically transcribe audio on demand"_ : this is fine as a fall-back where captions don't exist, but automated transcripts are not 100% accurate, and may open up podcasters or app developers to legal challenge.
 As one example: "Margaret Thatcher beat miners" is historically accurate, but "Margaret Thatcher beat minors" is not; and an allegation of child-beating against a former UK Prime Minister might be sub-optimal.

-_"We have the technology to auto-transcribe, so we'll use that"_ - fine, but in order to properly respect creators' work, your app or service should use a transcript if one is presented to you through the RSS feed, which may be corrected and better quality than an automatic version.
+_"We have the technology to auto-transcribe, so we'll use that"_ : in order to properly respect creators' work, your app or service should use a transcript if one is presented to you through the RSS feed, which may be corrected and better quality than an automatic version.

 _"This doesn't work with DAI"_ - this is only true for timed captions, not for transcripts.
 It's possible to overcome using consistently-timed ad insertion material, or with dynamically-produced caption files.
 A further revision of this specification may also be able to anchor chapter markers on specific markers within the audio.